IgniteUI/indigo-design-docfx/en/patterns/lists.md

 > [!WARNING]
 > After inserting any of the Lists available as a Pattern, you should trigger `Detach from Symbol` to break it down to the Components that are used to create the layout in order to be able to generate it as Angular code.
 > Some types of Lists like Products and Settings provide `Override` properties for selecting the desired type of List.
 Once this selection is made, make sure to trigger `Detach from Symbol` on `💡Type` as well.
-> The individual List Items, as well as, the background and data bindign layers must stay intact and not be detached!
+> The individual List Items, as well as the background and data binding layers must stay intact and not be detached!

 <img src="../images/lists_detach.png" />